You would think choosing the best history cycle for your family would be easy.

-The other common difference between history cycles are the number of years you take.
-Often Charlotte Mason style homeschoolers will use a six year history cycle while The Well-Trained Mind recommends a four year history cycle.
+The other common difference between history cycles is the number of years you take.
+Often Charlotte Mason homeschoolers will use a six-year history cycle while The Well-Trained Mind recommends a four-year history cycle.

 The second year of the cycle begins with the Fall of Rome and ends around 1650.
-The third year covers the years from 1650-1850.
-The fourth year finishes by covering from 1850 to present.
+The third-year covers the years from 1650-1850.
+The fourth-year finishes by covering from 1850 to the present.

 Over the course of 12 years, a child covers all of world history three times.
 The first time it’s at a grammar stage level where you focus on the stories and people of history.